S3IC-Lab/S3IC-Lab.github.io/_projects/about_lsz_f.md

 ### Research Interests

-- Federated learning security and privacy
-- Security, privacy, and safety of large language and multi-modal models
+- Security, privacy, and safety of large language models and agents
-- Secure multi-party computation
+- Secure multi-party computation on ML scenarios
 - Blockchain security and scalability

 ---